AuroraStorm-sw/Knits_knots/README.md

 - Wishlist: Allowing authorized users to save products to a wishlist connected to their account
 - Tags: Tags for users to browse through as sub-categories
 - Videocall: Allows authorized users to book a free videocall to get project or material help with email confirmation.
-- Contact: A contact form for user to reach out and ask questions or leave feedback with email confirmation.
+- Contact: A contact form for users to reach out and ask questions or leave feedback with email confirmation.

 ### Agile Methodology